kof97/cat666-interface/readme.md

 > http://cat666.com/cat666-interface/index.php/index/getVideoById

 ## alterPic
-Get the videos by userid.
-The name of the POST is "pic".
+Changed user picture.
+The name of the POST is "userid" and "pic".
 If return "error : 0", please check your post.
+If return "failed : 1", that means changed failed.
+If return "succeed : 1", that means changed succeed.
 > http://cat666.com/cat666-interface/index.php/index/alterPic